Processing DynamoDB Data With Apache Hive on Amazon EMR

-Querying live Amazon DynamoDB data using SQL-like statements (HiveQL).
+Query live DynamoDB data using a SQL-like language (HiveQL).

 Copy data from a DynamoDB table to an Amazon S3 bucket, and vice-versa.

 Copy data from a DynamoDB table into Hadoop Distributed File System (HDFS), and vice-versa.

 Perform join operations on DynamoDB tables.

 Amazon EMR is a service that makes it easy to quickly and cost-effectively process vast amounts of data.
 To use Amazon EMR, you launch a managed cluster of Amazon EC2 instances running the Hadoop open source framework.
 Hadoop is a distributed application that implements the MapReduce algorithm, where a task is mapped to multiple nodes in the cluster.
 Each node processes its designated work, in parallel with the other nodes.
 Finally, the outputs are reduced on a single node, yielding the final result.

 You can choose to launch your Amazon EMR cluster so that it is persistent or transient:

 A persistent cluster runs until you shut it down.
 Persistent clusters are ideal for data analysis, data warehousing, or any other interactive use.